dfintha/barge/README.md

 - `clang (clang, clang++)`: Used to compile C/C++ source files and to compile the dependency tree of C/C++ object files, if the LLVM toolset is chosen.
 - `lldb`: Used to debug executable binaries, if the LLVM toolset is chosen.
-- `lld`: Used to link the resulting binary, if the LLVM toolset is chosen.
 - `gcc (gcc, g++)`: Used to compile C/C++ source files and to compile the dependency tree of C/C++ object files, if the GNU toolset is chosen.
 - `gdb`: Used to debug executable binaries, if the GNU toolset is chosen.
-- `ld`: Used to link the resulting binary, if the GNU toolset is chosen.
 - `gfortran`: Used to compile FORTRAN source files.
 - `cobc`: Used to compile Cobol source files.
 - `doxygen`: Used to generate HTML documentation for projects.